carlonluca/docker-qt/README.md

 * https://hub.docker.com/repository/docker/carlonluca/qt-builder
 * https://hub.docker.com/repository/docker/carlonluca/qt-dev

-The **qt-builder** is an image to be used to cross-build Qt itself for amd64 and arm64.
-It includes all the headers and the libraries needed to build Qt from its sources.
+The **qt-builder** is an image to be used to cross-build Qt itself for the available platforms.
+It includes all the headers and the libraries needed to build and crossbuild Qt from its sources.
+By using the build_* scripts, Qt tarballs are exported.
+The builder in docker hub is only built for the x64 architecture.

-The **qt-dev** images are images that include a prebuilt Qt directory with its runtime dependencies for the specific architecture.
-This image can be used to build an application and to run it in the container.
+The **qt-dev** images are images that include prebuilt Qt installations.
+It includes all the deps needed to build and run Qt apps.
+This image is available for two archs in docker hub: the arm64 version only includes the arm64 build of Qt, the x64 version includes the x64 build and the Android builds.

 # Qt Builder